Hakon/reefpoints/_posts/2011-11-10-mobile-web-apps.md

 attention in between is the best way to push this technology into the future we all know is just a matter of time.

-As my friend [Pascal Rettig](http://twitter.com/cykod) says all of the time: It is a great time to be a web developer.
+As my friend [Pascal Rettig](http://twitter.com/cykod) says: It is a great time to be a web developer.

 ~ [{{ page.author }}](http://twitter.com/{{ page.twitter }})